Masato-Nakamura-3/TransCloze/README.md

 ### Installation

 Please download the entire folder and place it whereever you want.
-See paht
+Make sure to add the path to the TransCloze folder using `sys.path.append(Path_To_TransCloze)` function before importing TransCloze.py.

 #### Data preperation